- March 14, 2017

 - Category: Big Data, Healthcare

 A good life and a bad health cannot go hand-in-hand.
 Hence, health plays a major role in our lives.

-While the advent of digital technology has tremendously transformed the Healthcare Industry, Big Data in particular, has proved to be a major breakthrough.
+While the advent of digital technology has tremendously transformed the Healthcare Industry, Big Data, in particular, has proved to be a major breakthrough.
 In fact, Big Data with its enormous growth potential for development has swept the entire world in the last decade.
-This is because immense amount of data sets are generated by various brands, organisations, government institutions, educational places and even individuals on a day-to-day basis.
-Big data and analytics have helped the healthcare industry to manage millions of related data easily and assess and evaluate them to reform and betterment of the world.
+This is because an immense amount of data sets generates for various brands, organisations, government institutions, educational places and even individuals on a day-to-day basis.
+Big data and analytics helping the healthcare industry to manage millions of related data easily and assess and evaluate them to reform and betterment of the world.

 Here are the 4 benefits of integrating Big Data with healthcare:

 1. As said, it helps store patients’ information online saving a lot of physical space.
 It doesn’t require you to store data on paper, and offering only singular access.

 2. This huge data uses to analyze trends on a global basis as a large data repository for various health research.
 Having immense data offers researchers access to many sources from which they may better understand illness and disease.

 3. Another advantage of using big data is the ability to analyze it to identify clear patterns in health or hospital operations.
 The results of these evaluations can assist doctors and administrators to understand strengths, weaknesses, etc. They can also predict outcomes and initiate preventive measures and access previous data to form treatment plans.